0

 Biochemically speaking, de novo lipogenesis and fatty acid oxidation are the critical processes.

-So if we're cutting back on those pesky carbs through keto dieting, there's less raw material available for creating these new fats, leading to lower levels of accumulated fat within the cells, including those in our livers.
+So if we're cutting back on carbs through keto dieting, there's less raw material available for creating these new fats, leading to lower levels of accumulated fat within the cells, including those in our livers.

 Think of this as a recycling system – when you have fewer carbs to burn, your body switches gears and starts burning fats instead, reducing them.
+On a ketogenic diet, you reduce liver fat and improve other health markers like insulin sensitivity and resistance, which are crucial for maintaining overall health.

 Weight loss concept